c3ilabuser/student9_lab/readme.md

 ##Access your deployed ToDo List web application

-The starting point of the exercise is that a version of the ToDo application has been deployed for each student with a unique number and url, which will have been provided to you along with your workbook.
+The starting point of the exercise is that a version of the ToDo application has been deployed for each student with a unique number and url, which will have been provided to you along with your workbook, and listed below:

 * Student 1 - http://lab-student1-lab.apps.cloudcompass.ca
 * Student 2 - http://lab-student2-lab.apps.cloudcompass.ca